CIS Endpoint Security Services via CrowdStrike Terms & Conditions

 II.
 Selection of ESS

 CIS hereby agrees to supply Entity with ESS as set forth in the attached Order.
 ESS for additional endpoints may be ordered by Entity during the Term (as defined herein below) by submitting a written request to CIS.
 The Service Start Date of subsequent Orders for ESS shall be the date of the approved Order but shall terminate as of the end of the applicable Term.
-Additional services may also be ordered from CIS by Entity by separate agreement with CIS.

 The Order will become effective on the date the Order is accepted by both Parties (the “Effective Date”), and shall continue in full force and effect for the period specified in the Order (the “Term”).

 In consideration for receipt of ESS, Entity agrees to purchase the specified ESS at the purchase price set forth in the Order in US Dollars (USD), which shall be due and payable within thirty (30) days of the Effective Date.
 Payment may be made by: (i) EFT transfer; (ii) check made payable to Center for Internet Security and mailed to CIS Accounts Receivable, 31 Tech Valley Drive, East Greenbush, NY 12061; or (iii) credit card transaction according to the instructions provided to Entity by CIS.
 The amount of the purchase price to be paid by Entity to CIS pursuant to this section shall not be reduced by any amount of any taxes or fees to be collected by a taxing jurisdiction, financial institution or payment processor incidental to the payment to CIS.